sollecitom/software-product-development-blog/content/posts/2023/2023-11-12-organizational-principles-for-effectiveness.md

 ## The unit of work allocation is a team

 Work is carried over by teams, rather than by individuals.
-This means that nothing is allocated to a specific one person.
+This means that there are no individual tasks or assignments.

 A team is a group of people working together towards the same goal.
 Sharing a goal is not enough, people need to collaborate synchronously towards achieving it.
 Ensemble programming is a great example of a practice that embodies this principle.

 ## Small equivalent teams

 Teams should be as small as possible, while still qualifying as a team.
 A team must abstract who's doing what, be capable of doing any work, and be resilient to absences.
-To do so, teams should be cross-functional and staff people with different backgrounds and strengths.
+To achieve this, teams should be cross-functional and staff people with different backgrounds and strengths.

-About backgrounds, you want a mix of old and young, senior and more junior, academic and self-taught, genders, etc. In terms of archetypes, you need shapers, fixers, and explorers.
-You also want both starters and finishers.
-When it comes to skills, you should at least cover web development, user experience, distributed systems, codebase structure, Cloud infrastructure, databases, product discovery, scripting, observability, and code maintainability.
+You want a mix of old and young, senior and junior, academic and self-taught, genders, etc. You also need shapers, fixers, and explorers.
+A team should also include both starters and finishers.
+About skills, you should at least cover web development, user experience, distributed systems, codebase structure, Cloud infrastructure, databases, product discovery, scripting, observability, and code maintainability.

-I believe teams of five people can achieve the requirements above, without internally splitting into more than one team.
-People are not interchangeable, and the same person will complement a team and not fit in others.
+People are not interchangeable, and the same person might complement a team while not being a good fit in others.
 Hire for the specific skills, strengths, archetype, personality, and background you need in a given team.

+I believe that 5 team members is the sweet spot in most cases.
+You can get the necessary diversity, are resilient to 1 or 2 absences, and you don't get so many people that they inevitably need to work on more than 1 thing at a time.

-The design goal is to eliminate any dependencies across teams.
+The design goal here is to eliminate any cross-team dependencies.

 ## Work-in-progress limits

-Each team should be working on only one initiative at a time.
+Each team should be working on only 1 initiative at a time.
 So the number of teams you have is the degree of parallelism you get.
 Not everything counts as an item though, only high-level product goals or technical initiatives do.
-So a team is always improving various things, but only working on a significant piece of work at a time.
+A team is always improving various things, but only working on 1 significant piece of work at a time.

 ## Pull-based just-in-time work